uber-archive/focuson/README.md

 == Overview

-Focusin is a tool to find security bugs in python web applications.
+Focuson is a tool to find security bugs in python web applications.
 Primarily flask + jinja web applications and primarily XSS.
 It was written as an experiment in response to the Uber Product Security team manually finding many XSS bugs in our codebase and wanting a way to scalably find them.